June 15, 2026

 A multi-generational company is often a family's biggest asset.
 Decoupling members' personal net worth from the business and transitioning leadership through a planned process are keys to sustainability.

 Family businesses should also consider engaging relevant professionals to help drive and optimize their succession process.
-Professional third-parties, such as wealth advisors, tax planners, attorneys, accountants, and investment banking professionals, offer specialized expertise and can serve as impartial arbiters and sounding boards.
+Professional third parties, such as wealth advisors, tax planners, attorneys, accountants, and investment banking professionals, offer specialized expertise and can serve as impartial arbiters and sounding boards.

 A sound succession planning strategy, implemented as early as possible, provides all stakeholders peace of mind and a better chance of weathering turbulent times.